Skip to main content

 }

-To find a user’s connection later:
+To find a user’s credential later:

-curl "https://api.deck.co/v2/connections?source_id=src_bank&external_id=user_12345" \
+curl "https://api.deck.co/v2/credentials?source_id=src_bank&external_id=user_12345" \

 -H "Authorization: Bearer sk_live_..."